rawan-elframawy/Data_Analysis_Pipeline/README.md

 **Notes:**
 - Each one of these files automatically invokes the next one.
 - We created an Ubuntu docker image with Python3 packages.

+# Getting Started
+Run the docker container then go into the analysis directory and run the following command `python3 load.py <dataset_path>`

 ## Customer Personality Analysis Dataset Documentation
 **Kaggle link:** https://www.kaggle.com/datasets/imakash3011/customer-personality-analysis